BClev/RandomAD/README.md

 - Employee Hiring/Separation scripts
 - Generating reports

-The example scripts used in this presentation are available by cloning this repo
+The example scripts used in this presentation are available by cloning this repo.

 You may do so using Git: